Dacomis/c_exp/README.md

 ### `npm i`

 Install the dependencies.
-This project has TailwindCSS which requires node 12+.
+This project uses TailwindCSS which requires node 12+.

 ### `npm start`